 In most instances the work to determine the valuation will not be completed until after the inspection.
 The report is for our lender client only and we are unable to discuss the report or likely valuation figure.

-Whilst we are not permitted to provide copies of the reports we produce to customers after our visit, some Lenders will disclose the valuation reports, but most do not, as these reports are of limited scope and focus on factors important to lending.
-In contrast, a Homescore, Homebuyer or Building Survey report is designed with buyers in mind, and we cannot disclose information regarding these reports to anyone other than our client.
+Whilst we are not permitted to provide copies of the reports we produce to customers after our visit, some lenders will disclose the valuation reports, but most do not, as these reports are of limited scope and focus on factors important to lending.
+In contrast, a Level 2 or Level 3 home survey report is designed with buyers in mind, and we cannot disclose information regarding these reports to anyone other than our client.

 After the inspection, the surveyor will have to finalise their site notes and then source and analyse recent comparable property sales in the local area to decide on the valuation.
 They may also need to refer to the lender’s policy before they prepare the report.